huangtx2002/tornado-core-zkp/README.md

 # Tornado Cash Privacy Solution [![build status](https://github.com/tornadocash/tornado-core/actions/workflows/build.yml/badge.svg)](https://github.com/tornadocash/tornado-core/actions/workflows/build.yml) [![Coverage Status](https://coveralls.io/repos/github/tornadocash/tornado-core/badge.svg?branch=master)](https://coveralls.io/github/tornadocash/tornado-core?branch=master)

+This project is based on Tornado Cash.
+All credit goes to the Tornado Cash team, and the Tornado Cash team is the original author of this project.

 Tornado Cash is a non-custodial Ethereum and ERC20 privacy solution based on zkSNARKs.
 It improves transaction privacy by breaking the on-chain link between the recipient and destination addresses.
 It uses a smart contract that accepts ETH deposits that can be withdrawn by a different address.
 Whenever ETH is withdrawn by the new address, there is no way to link the withdrawal to the deposit, ensuring complete privacy.

 To make a deposit user generates a secret and sends its hash (called a commitment) along with the deposit amount to the Tornado smart contract.
 The contract accepts the deposit and adds the commitment to its list of deposits.